JitHubApp/JitHubV3/docs/dashboard-ui-execution-plan.md

 ### 0.2 Define the responsive ruleset
 Deliverables:
 - Define the threshold for “large enough” that switches grid ↔ deck.
-- Decide whether threshold is:
+  - Decision: use an explicit numeric min width resource: `DashboardGridToDeckMinWidth`.
-  - Uno Toolkit breakpoints (Narrow/Normal/Wide), or
+  - Current value: `900` (stored in `JitHubV3/Presentation/Themes/Dashboard.xaml`).
-  - explicit `ResponsiveLayout` numeric values for the dashboard content.
+- Implementation rule: the dashboard host/layout control must reference this resource (not duplicate a number inline).

 Gate:
 - Threshold documented and referenced by the host control.